 Within your organization, you may need new data infrastructure.
 Simplify the system.
 You are now the data collectors, so you need to organize it efficiently.

 While your data must be organized, it cannot be in silos.
 The essence of data sharing and data-partnerships is that data is more useful when it is shared.
-Communication is essential in a cookieless world, so make sure data flows freely through your teams to enhance context.
+Communication is essential in a Cookieless Future, so make sure data flows freely through your teams to enhance context.
 Rethink analytics & ad measurement practices, moving from individuals to cohorts through smarter grouping and targeting practices.

 Think About Your Consumers